nextcloud/desktop/doc/autoupdate.rst

 Linux
 ^^^^^

-Linux distributions provide their own update tool, so ownCloud clients that use the Linux operating system do not perform any updates on their own.
+Linux distributions provide their own update tools, so ownCloud clients that use the Linux operating system do not perform any updates on their own.
 Linux operating systems do, however, check for the latest version of the ownCloud client and passively notify the user (``Settings -> General -> Updates``) when